DreamWorks Pictures: Paramount ownership (2005–2008)

 In December 2005, the original Viacom, the then-parent of Paramount Pictures, agreed to purchase the live-action studio, still keeping the original name and producing/distribution name.
 The deal was valued at approximately $1.6 billion, an amount that included about $400 million in debt assumptions.
 The acquisition of the live-action DreamWorks studio was completed by the second iteration of Viacom, which had recently split from the original at the end of 2005, on February 1, 2006.
+DreamWorks Pictures would briefly become a semi-autonomous label of Paramount Pictures.
+Spielberg and Geffen were still involved with the company under Paramount, although Geffen eventually departed in 2008 since he was interested in reinventing himself as a newspaper mogul.
+Katzenberg was now working at the newly independent DreamWorks Animation, and remained there until its sale to NBCUniversal in 2016, which left Spielberg as the only one of the three founders currently involved with either DreamWorks company.